ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ### Cast Phase (Immediate effects occur)
 - This phase happens immediately after the casting phase has passed, during this phase the caster chooses targets, then, all immediate effects of the psycast occur (more details under [[#Psycast Effects]]) and you roll on the [[Exceeding the Neural Heat Limit|cast effect table]] if applicable.
 This phase passes to the active phase once all immediate effects are resolved.
 ### Active Phase (Recurring, passive, afflicting and delayed effects occur)
-- This phase happens after the cast phase, during this phase all recurring or passive effects from the psycast occur.
+- This phase happens after the cast phase, during this phase all recurring, passive, afflicting, or delayed effects from the psycast occur.
 Once the duration of the psycast passes, the phase passes to the end phase.
 ### End Phase (End psycast effects)
 - This phase happens after the active phase, during this phase all effects of the psycast end except effects that have their own duration.
 ## Psycasting Modifier and Save DC